 Despite these headwinds, Nigeria's external reserves recorded a notable increase of 24.20%, reaching US\$40.88 billion.
 This growth was primarily driven by increased foreign exchange inflows from oil revenues and proceeds from debt issuances.
 In addition, the Central Bank of Nigeria (CBN)'s contractionary monetary policy played a pivotal role in stabilising the economy and attracting foreign investment.

-In order to mitigate the impact of high inflation and support household consumption, the FGN raised the national minimum wage from ₦30,000 to ₦70,000 in 2024.
+In order to mitigate the impact of high inflation and support household consumption, the FGN raised the national minimum wage from \aleph 30,000 to \aleph 70,000 in 2024.
 However, the increase had a limited effect on consumers' purchasing power, as many state governments and private sector employers have yet to adjust their wages accordingly, a trend likely to persist into 2025.

 Looking ahead, Nigeria's GDP growth is expected to improve in 2025, supported by an increased fiscal budget and the recapitalisation by banks.
 Headline inflation is also projected to ease due to a more stable Naira and the rebasing of the Consumer Price Index (CPI).
 Consequently, market interest rates and yields may moderate, as further policy rate hikes by the Monetary Policy Committee are deemed unlikely in the near term.
+Furthermore, the implementation of market-friendly policies and the introduction of the BMatch trading platform by the CBN, which has enhanced transparency in the dealings in the Nigerian foreign exchange market, are anticipated to attract foreign portfolio investors and keep the Naira stable.
+In addition, the Naira is expected to benefit from reduced foreign exchange demand for refined petroleum product imports.